Skip to main content

 Testinstant-camera

-Full Instax Square SQ40 review: unique square format, retro design, image quality and verdict.
+Instax Square SQ40 tested 2026: unique square format, retro design and image quality.
 Is it worth choosing over the Mini?

 Fujifilm Instax Square SQ40